EndPointCorp/end-point-blog/2015/06/26/documenting-web-services-with-perl-pod.html.md

 (That stray-looking comment above is just a work-around for the syntax highlighter.)

 Error handling goes here.
-If you have something more comprehensive, such as examining the result for error codes or messages, this is where you'd put it.
+If you have something more comprehensive, such as examining the result for error codes or messages, this is where you’d put it.

 ```javascript
           'complete':